willuhm-js/Blog/README.md

 # Blog
-A generic blog using Express, EJS, and MongoDB
+A generic blog using Express, EJS, and MongoDB.
+Extremely simple (not advanced authentication, commenting, basic styling and Bootstrap) making it easy for begginer web developers to understand.

 ## Table of Contents
 * [Technologies](#technologies)